 However, whether this comparison test is met is intertwined with whether the treatment was ‘because of’ disability.
 The two limbs should not be separated too much.
 See above Two limbs are intertwined.

-The claimant must be treated less favouably than how someone else (a similar non-disabled person) would be treated, and that ‘someone else’ is known as the ‘comparator’.
+The claimant must be treated less favourably than how someone else (a similar non-disabled person) would be treated, and that ‘someone else’ is known as the ‘comparator’.
 There must be no material difference between the circumstances relating to each case, and the ‘circumstances’ include a person’s abilities (s.23 EqA).
-So there must be no material difference between the circumstances of the claimant and those of the comparator except that the comparator does not have a disability.
+So there must be no material difference between the circumstances of the claimant and those of the comparator except that the comparator does not have the disability.
+(The Court of Appeal in Owen v Amec, 2019, said “that particular disability”, which was the wording in DDA 1995).

 Because the legislation talks of how the employer etc ‘would treat’ others, there does not have to be an actual person whose circumstances are not materially different.
 It is enough that because of the disability the claimant is treated less favourably than a person with no material difference in cirumstances (including abilities) would have been treated had they existed.
 Such as person is called a ‘hypothetical’ comparator.